Kassymkhan919/Synitheia/README.md

 <br>

 ## Criteria
-For this project, assume the reader has prior background knowledge of Computer Science and Prototyping.
+For this project, assume the audience has prior background knowledge of Computer Science and Prototyping.
 The goal of the README.md is to instruct the Professor and Teaching Assistants (TAs) on how to start the created prototypes.
 This file **must** include the team number and the full names of each member.
 In the words of the Professor:
 > "The README is just for helping us figure out how to run your project.
 It doesn't have to be too extensive.
 >